 Grow Our Business in the United States.
 Since we introduced our FAGE® Total® product line in the United States in 1998, consumers have responded very favorably to this authentic Greek yogurt and sales have grown considerably.
-Our sales volume in the United States has grown from 16,666 tons in 2009 to 75,192 tons in 2021.
-Based on our experience with yogurt sales in the United States in the past 23 years, management believes that there is growth potential for our yogurt products in the U.S. market through the introduction of new products and increased product penetration and distribution.
+Our sales volume in the United States has grown from 16,666 tons in 2009 to 70,485 tons in 2022.
+Based on our experience with yogurt sales in the United States in the past 24 years, management believes that there is growth potential for our yogurt products in the U.S. market through the introduction of new products and increased product penetration and distribution.
 Additionally, based on kilograms of yogurt consumed per capita in 2017, the U.S. market consumed yogurt in significantly lower amounts than Europe and Canada.
 On this basis, we believe that there is scope for growth in the U.S. market.
 We believe we are well-positioned to capitalize on U.S. demand for yogurt products.
-Since January 1, 2008, our cumulative investment in our state-of-the-art, highly automated production facility in the United States, which started commercial production in April 2008, amounted to \$466.8 million as of December 31, 2021.
+Since January 1, 2008, our cumulative investment in our state-of-the-art, highly automated production facility in the United States, which started commercial production in April 2008, amounted to \$473.3 million as of December 31, 2022.
 Our production capacity at Johnstown has reached a total of approximately 160,000 tons of yogurt annually.
 We believe that our U.S. plant's production capability and standards are among the highest in the dairy industry, both in terms of technology and operating efficiency.

 Expand Production Capacity and Grow Our Business in Europe and Other International Markets.
-As we continue to grow our business and increase our sales volumes in Europe, particularly in the United Kingdom and Italy, we plan to supplement our production capacity at our Greek facilities with additional production capacity in Europe by constructing our New Manufacturing Facility.
+As we continue to expand our business in Europe, we plan to supplement our production capacity at our Greek facilities with additional production capacity in Europe by constructing our New Manufacturing Facility.
 We intend to employ the same state-of-the-art technology and processes in the New Manufacturing Facility that we use in our U.S. production facility.
-We expect to invest approximately \$170.0 million to construct the New Manufacturing Facility, of which \$11.7 million already has been invested by December 31, 2021, all or substantially all of which will be funded through our operating cash flows.
+We expect to invest approximately \$170.0 million to construct the New Manufacturing Facility, of which \$14.8 million already has been invested by December 31, 2022, all or substantially all of which will be funded through our operating cash flows.
 When fully operational, we expect that the New Manufacturing Facility initially will contribute an additional 40,000 tons of yogurt production capacity annually.
 Pending completion of the New Manufacturing Facility, production at our yogurt facility in Greece is increasing in order to accommodate growing European demand.
 We plan to continue making investments to streamline the production and distribution of our products internationally.
 We also plan to continue to grow our activities in other international markets and intend to continue to actively pursue opportunities to introduce our products to new geographic areas.